csomgyula/select2/doc/sync2.md

     # check whether the other thread is active
     if active[i + 1]:

-        # if yes, then wait until the other thread becomes inactive
+        # if the other thread is active then wait until the other thread becomes inactive
         while active[i + 1]: yield

     # mark this selected